rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

 # Chapter 6 – Analysis of Results

-*This chapter interprets the simulated assay results from Chapter 5.
+In this chapter we systematically analyze the **10,000 simulated assay results** generated in Chapter 5.
-We summarize the key descriptive statistics, quantify the probability of out-of-specification results, visualize the distribution, and calculate capability indices.
+We use **descriptive statistics, probability of out-of-specification (OOS) results, visual tools, and capability indices**.
-Together, these tools provide a structured framework for linking Monte Carlo outputs to GMP decision-making.*
+Together, these methods link Monte Carlo outputs to **structured GMP decision-making**.

-In Chapter 5 we generated 10,000 simulated assay results.
-Now the next step is to **analyze these simulated data** systematically.
 This allows us to assess compliance with specifications, estimate process capability, and evaluate risks.

 ---